 Yet here is how the chronicles of the first Tomato Mage of Cyrodiil began.
 The day began, like many have in my life, with insult: some horrible Dark Elf in the prison cell across me, sneering at my predicament.
 I would die in these cells, he proclaimed with an air of triumph.
 I don’t mean to bring race into this tale, but as a Person of Colour (Red) and loyal subscriber to the Breton Mail, I must say I do not care for those melanin elves.

 His words, sickening as they may be, left a mark.
+It was a terrifying thought, to be sure.
 Would I truly spoil in these dank cells, rotting away without ever seeing my beloved again; without rustling the human hair of my only boy, Pierre-Louis Gaston de Wet the Third?
 As I sit here now, I can still hear his mischievous laugh, see her radiant smile, feel the quiet ritual of sitting together at the dinner table, savoring Madeleine cake dipped in tea.

 Yet, like morning dew vanishing under the first light of dawn, these memories slip through me, fragile and fleeting.
 I cannot help but wonder: will there come a day when nothing remains of my former life?
 Will there be a day when I am more tomato than man?
 I am not ready to die.
 I shall not leave this world as nothing more than a giant sentient tomato casting fireballs from his hands.
 I demand to leave a legacy.